buijs-dev/klutter/README.md

 ```

 #### Place annotations
+There are 3 annotations:
+- KlutterAdapter
+- KlutterAdaptee
+- KlutterResponse

+**KlutterAdapter**
-The MainActivity in the flutter/android/app source should be annotated with the @KlutterAdapter annotation.
+The MainActivity in the flutter/android/app source should be annotated with the **@KlutterAdapter** annotation.
 This will enable the plugin to find the file and add all the needed methods to call into KMP.
 The MainActivity will handle all MethodChannel calls by delegating the request to the GeneratedKlutterAdapter code.

+**KlutterAdaptee**
-Next annotate all corresponding methods in the KMP module with @KlutterAdaptee and give it a corresponding name.
+All corresponding methods in the KMP module should be annotated with **@KlutterAdaptee** and given a corresponding name.
+All methods annotated with this annotation are added to the GeneratedKlutterAdapter.
+In other words: Adding this annotation
+to a method in KMP will make it visible for the Flutter.

 For example this method in your KMP module: